-The presentation of these findings is based on descriptions of the various exhibits, the tours taking place in them, and the stories behind them.
+The presentation of these findings is based on descriptions of the various exhibits, the tours taking place in them, and the stories used to conduct them.
 These are used to discuss the meanings that arise from them regarding the construction of childhood at the museum.
-The summary of the findings will include a discussion of four keywords that are used in the museum to think and communicate about the children’s good, and to act to towards them.
-These keywords are: development, implementation, excitement, and understanding.
-Discussing these words will lead to studying the meanings that arise from the findings regarding the theoretical, pedagogical, and empirical issues related to the elements and character of agency allowed for children in spaces designated for them, where organized activities take place.
+The summary of the findings will include a discussion of four keywords that are used in the museum to think and communicate about the children’s best interests, and to act to towards them.
+These keywords are: development, operation, excitement, and understanding.
+Discussing these words will lead to studying the meanings that arise from the findings regarding the theoretical, pedagogical, and empirical issues related to the elements of agency which characterize children in the spaces designated for them, where organized activities take place.